Carlinaphocine1904/MedusaDLLS-5-Manager/README.md

 2. Unzip the zip archive to any free space using the password “Medusa”

-3. Run Medusa DLLS5.exe as an administrator
+3. Run Medusa.exe as an administrator

 - After a quick installation, Medusa DLLS 5 Manager will open, where you can view a list of all the games in which you can try DLLS 5.